Saudi Arabia v. Nelson: Background

-On September 27, 1984, Mr. Nelson was detained and subsequently tortured until signing a coerced statement, of which was in Arabic, a language he did not understand.
+On September 27, 1984, Mr. Nelson was detained and subsequently tortured until signing a coerced statement, which was in Arabic, a language he did not understand.
 Two days later he was imprisoned at Al Penitentiary without being charged with a crime.
 Mr. Nelson's wife was informed of her husband's whereabouts several days later but could not condition a release.
 On November 5, 1984, Mr. Nelson was released from prison through the plea of a US senator and left the country shortly thereafter through the permission of the Saudi Government.
 Mr. Nelson's employment contract was shortly terminated thereafter.

-The plaintiff, Mr. Nelson, asserted the defendant, Saudi Arabia, was not immune to prosecution under the FSIA, which enumerates exceptions of which any must exist in order to deny a sovereigns’ foreign immunity.
-The list of exceptions refer to a State's conduct only.
-A State is denied sovereign foreign immunity if the State's conduct is private not public, private not sovereign, commercial not non-commercial or trade-related not political (Slomanson, 100).
+The plaintiff, Mr. Nelson, asserted the defendant, Saudi Arabia, was not immune to prosecution under the FSIA, which enumerates exceptions of which any must exist in order to deny a foreign state's sovereign immunity.
+The list of exceptions refer to a state's conduct only.
+A state is denied sovereign foreign immunity if the state's conduct is private, not public; private, not sovereign; commercial, not non-commercial; or trade-related, not political (Slomanson, 100).
 Specifically, the commercial activity immunity exception was used by Mr. Nelson.
 The plaintiff asserted job recruitment, contract of employment, and employment itself constituted the commercial activity that led to and associates the wrongful injury claim with the Saudi Government's commercial activity.
 Therefore, the plaintiff claims that the process of recruiting, hiring, and subsequent employment led to or indirectly are associated with his tortious injuries.

 This case was first heard by a federal trial court that dismissed the case for lack of subject-matter jurisdiction because the FSIA did not define commercial activity as imprisonment and torture.
-The case traveled to an appellate court, which held recruiting, hiring, and employing all entailed commercial activities that led to the wrongful injury thus establishing jurisdiction to hear the case under FSIA.
+The case traveled to an appellate court, which held recruiting, hiring, and employing all entailed commercial activities that led to the wrongful injury, thus establishing jurisdiction to hear the case under FSIA.
 The appellate court overturned the district court's dismissal, but the Supreme Court reached the final, conclusive ruling.

 Opinion of the Court

-The Court's majority opinion, delivered by Justice Souter, held that the wrongful injury claim brought by Mr. and Mrs. Nelson was not “based upon a commercial activity” according to the Foreign Sovereign Immunities Act of 1976 (section 1605(a)(2)).
-The Court of Appeals judgment was thereby reversed, thus restoring the trial courts dismissal based upon a “lack of subject-matter jurisdiction”.
+The Court's majority opinion, delivered by Justice Souter, held that the wrongful injury claim brought by Mr. and Mrs. Nelson was not "based upon a commercial activity" according to the Foreign Sovereign Immunities Act of 1976 (section 1605(a)(2)).
+The Court of Appeals judgment was thereby reversed, thus restoring the trial courts dismissal based upon a "lack of subject-matter jurisdiction".

-The court reasoned that the tortious acts of the defendant were not “based upon a commercial activity”, therefore not in violation of the Foreign Sovereign Immunities Act of 1976.
-The defendant's conduct, however heinous, could not be classified as being “based upon a commercial activity”.
+The court reasoned that the tortious acts of the defendant were not "based upon a commercial activity", therefore not in violation of the Foreign Sovereign Immunities Act of 1976.
+The defendant's conduct, however heinous, could not be classified as being "based upon a commercial activity".
 The tortious conduct rather is a gross abuse of state police power, which is an act only performed by sovereign states.
 Only States perform acts such as unlawful detention of private citizens, torture, conduct foreign engagements, and diplomatic relations.
-Private citizens cannot participate in acts of State.
+Private citizens cannot participate in acts of state.